dqpb/gmetronome/README.md

 * Customizable accent patterns with three levels of accentuation
 * Divisible beats for simple and compound meters
 * Predefined patterns for widely used meters and time signatures
-* Training function (smoothly increase or decrease tempo)
+* Training function (automatically increase or decrease tempo)
 * Profile support (save/restore settings)
 * Build-in synthesizer to customize click sounds
 * Customizable keyboard shortcuts